 Staff at the GSI Teaching & Resource Center provide confidential individual consultation for GSIs.
 Consultants assist GSIs in developing specific teaching strategies, reviewing feedback received from students, and finding ways to improve teaching and learning.

-Consultants are also available to conduct classroom observations and videotaping, together with preparatory and follow-up discussions when these programs are not available in the department.
-Videotaping is an effective tool for reflecting on teaching, as it enables GSIs to see themselves in action and to develop strategies, in dialogue with a consultant, on how to improve teaching.
-Please arrange for observations and taping at least two weeks in advance.
+Consultants are also available to conduct classroom observations and video-recording, together with preparatory and follow-up discussions when these programs are not available in the department.
+Video-recording is an effective tool for reflecting on teaching, as it enables GSIs to see themselves in action and to develop strategies, in dialogue with a consultant, on how to improve teaching.
+Please arrange for observations and recording at least two weeks in advance.

-Articles GSls may wish to read in conjunction with videotaping include:
+Articles GSls may wish to read in conjunction with video-recording include:

-Barbara Davis (2009).“Watching Yourself on Videotape.”
+Davis, Barbara Gross (2009).
+“Watching Yourself on Videotape.”
 In Tools for Teaching, 2nd ed.
 San Francisco: Jossey-Bass.
-Available at GSI TRC.
-The first edition version (1993) of the chapter is available on line.